 Experience Ecuador and the Galapagos Islands on a fascinating journey that includes a 7-night cruise aboard the luxurious Silversea Silver® Galapagos.

-Colombia’s Colonial Cities, Coffee Culture & the Coast 16 Days New Reality Interest(s): Sustainable Travel, Adventure Travel
+Colombia’s Colonial Cities, Coffee Culture & Coast 16 Days New Reality Interest(s): Sustainable Travel, Adventure Travel

 Discover Bogota's colonial architecture and museums such as the Museo del Oro with displays that include some 32,000 pieces of gold.
 Visit the 16th-century Villa de Leyva, one of the area’s most beautiful towns.
-Tour the savory world of Colombia’s famed coffee region.
+Tour Colombia’s famed coffee region.
 Take in the enchanting old Walled City of Cartagena.
 Go whale watching, kayaking or surfing on Colombia’s Pacific Coast.

 Lake Hovsgol & Gobi Desert 10 Days New Reality Interest(s): Sustainable Travel, Safari Tours, Adventure Travel, Recommended